IT Glossary / SEO Hidden Gems

 Tools and policies that secure administrator and high-risk accounts through vaulting and approvals.
 PAM reduces attack surface and limits damage from credential abuse when managed security services enforce least privilege.

-• Gaps in security or reliability because Privileged Access Management (PAM) is not implemented correctly.
+• Projects stall because Privileged Access Management (PAM) is not clearly owned or explained.

 Next step